BenjaminForster/Discord.js-Bot/README.md

 A music player.

 Possibly try to create a dashboard online instead, but I doubt that this will be done unless I find out a way to do it automatically as I have little to no experience with HTML5.

+# Installation
+Here I will explain the config.json file, and what you need to put in it.

+The prefix is the beginning of each command.
+An example of this is !.

+The token is where you put your bot token.

+The welcome is where you put the welcome channel ID.

+The server name is where you put the server name.

+The log channel is where you put the log channel ID.

+The version is the version.
+I left this blank for ease of use when I upload it.

+The embed color allows you to change the universal color of all the embeds.
+It uses HEX code.

+The command channel is the channel that you allow commands in.
+Normal commandes (except for staff commands) are only available in the command channel to avoid spam.

+The member role is the ID for the member / user role, aka the normal role.

+The muted role is the ID for the muted role.

+The verify channel is where you put the ID of the verification channel.

+The verify role 1 and 2 is where you put the roles that are added when someone verifies themselves using !verify in the verification channel.

+The administrator, owner and moderator configs is where you put the role id's to the respective roles.